 I hope I have given you few pointers towards achieving your beautiful Mediterranean garden.

 Only you can decide which of the above features and plants you would like to include, most of all have fun, that after all is what gardens and gardening should be about.

 It’s your outdoor space, you plant it and use it how you choose, and really if you’re happy with it and it gives you a feel good, relaxed, happy feeling then however you create it is secondary.

-Please share with friends and family.
-I am always happy to hear your thoughts and ideas so please pop them in the comments box and I will reply.
+Please share with friends and family and on social media.
+I am always happy to hear your thoughts and ideas so please pop them in the comments box and I will reply’s soon as possible.